nacrooks/eurodw21.github.io/index.md

 Please note that there will be no published proceedings.
 Submissions shall be in .pdf, 2-column, single-spaced, 10pt format.

-In addition, please include the following information in your submission form:
+In addition, please include the following information in your submission (either in the abstract or in the submitted pdf):

 - PhD advisor’s name and affiliation
 - Year when you started your PhD